Direct High-Resolution Imaging of Earth-Like Exoplanets: External Starshades

-Including typical starshade repositioning and realignment overhead of $\sim$1 day per micro‐pixel \cite{Mennesson2016} further extends the campaign to $\sim$230 years.
-These estimates demonstrate that while an unresolved Earth twin can be detected in a few hours, direct multi‐pixel surface mapping with a starshade requires integration times on the order of centuries.
+Including typical starshade repositioning and realignment overhead of $\sim$1 day per micro-pixel \cite{Mennesson2016} further extends the campaign to $\sim$230 years.
+These estimates demonstrate that while an unresolved Earth twin can be detected in a few hours, direct multi-pixel surface mapping with a starshade requires integration times on the order of centuries.